eashanhatti/peridot/writing/mockup.md

 ```
 Although this example is small, this idea scales.
 Using staging, the overhead of higher order functions can be removed.

 **TODO**: Show partially evaluating a DSL.
 Explain how staging shows why polymorphic recursion cannot be monomorphized.
-Explain how levity polymorphism and staging work together
+Explain how layout polymorphism and staging work together